semperai/amica/docs/api/api-reference.md

 ---

 ## Setting up Amica's External API
-> To use the External API, you MUST set up [running Amica locally](https://docs.heyamica.com/getting-started/installation) on your own computer or server.
-This also ensures localized database design is kept for people hosting their own Amicas.

-Once it is running locally, all the api routes can be called directly to the Amica server.
+### Enabling External API Access

+1. Open **Settings** in the Amica interface.
+2. Navigate to **External API** and toggle it to **Enabled**.
+3. Once enabled, additional fields will appear:

+   * **Session ID**: This must be copied and included in **every API call** across all routes.
+   * **X and TG Credentials**: These are required for APIs using the **Reasoning** type.

+After this setup, you can start using the External API endpoints by calling them directly to your locally running Amica server.

+---

 ## Route: `/api/amicaHandler`

-This API route handles multiple types of requests, including social media integration, system prompt updates, memory requests, and real-time client connections via Server-Sent Events (SSE).
+This API route handles multiple types of requests, including social media integration, system prompt updates, memory requests, and real-time client connections via Supabase Realtime Client.
 It ensures robust logging and provides error handling for incoming requests.

 ### Supported HTTP Methods: